BiRG/Metabolomics-Analysis-Toolbox/hough_peak_match/README.txt

 ( gnu scientific library - what I use for PCA )

-rant

-( the rant build system - the build scripts are ruby - maybe I'll make the dependency just ruby some day)

-ruby

-( for rant - will be autoinstalled from apt-get )
+The next two are not package names (but you already have them installed, don't you?)

+gmake

+( gnu make - if you can't use this and gcc, you'll have to figure out how to build things yourself )

 g++

-( gnu C++ compiler - you'll have to modify the rant file to compile on a system without gcc )
+( gnu C++ compiler - you'll have to modify the Makefile to compile on a system without gcc )

 ***************